 As of Sept.
 2011, the only multi-channel USB device I've been able to use with Pd is the Native Instruments Traktor Audio series.
 (I have the Audio Traktor 10 which does indeed get 10 discrete channels in and out; the box is designed for turntables and the I/O is all RCA.
 I haven't yet tested whether the inputs are RIAA equalized or flat.
 To run this device you'll need to compile and install an ALSA snapshot from at least September 2011.
 This won't start showing up in Linux distros for at least some months.

-THe Alsa devel list is reporting progress on the M-audio Ultra series, which goes up to 6 in and out (analog) with 2 more as SP/DIF.
+The Alsa developer list is reporting progress on the M-audio Ultra series, which goes up to 6 in and out (analog) with 2 more as SP/DIF.
 Things work OK for input or output separately but "full duplex" (in and out simultaneously) has sync problems.

-Pd version 0.35 and up support Macintosh OSX.
-You need the OSX Jaguar distribution (10.2) or later.
-Recent versions of Pd require 10.4 or up.
+Pd version 0.35 and up support macOS.
+Recent versions of Pd require 10.6 or up.

-To install Pd you can always download the sources and compile them yourself, or (easier) just download the Mac binary from the download page: http://crca.ucsd.edu/~msp/software.html.
-This is in the form of a compressed Tar archive; just click on it and the Max will extract the Pd application.
+To install Pd you can always download the sources and compile them yourself, or (easier) just download the Mac binary from the download page: http://msp.ucsd.edu/software.html or from the Pure Data community site: https://puredata.info This is in the form of a compressed tar.gz archive; just double click on it to extract the Pd application.
 Open this and you should be running.

 You might get various warnings about Pd trying to open an internet port.
 This is normal although some system administrators will prevent you from doing this (in which case you can't run Pd on that machine).

-Whether you've downloaded the source or the "package" you can always compile Pd for yourself, whether to make your own improvements, or possibly so that you can get the newest version before it shows up compiled for Mac OS X.
+Whether you've downloaded the source or the "package" you can always compile Pd for yourself, whether to make your own improvements, or possibly so that you can get the newest version before it shows up compiled for macOS.

 To be able to compile Pd, you must have Tcl/Tk installed in the standard places.
-I think this is true for all reasoably recent releases of OSX.
+I think this is true for all reasonably recent releases of macOS.